 Rigs of Rods is an open source vehicle simulator based on soft-body physics

-- Soft-body physics.
-Objects according to their weight distribution, construction, and/or suspension (in the case of vehicles).
+Soft-body physics.
+Objects according to their weight distribution, construction and/or suspension (in case of vehicles).

-- Accurate buoyancy model based on elemental pressure gradients, enabling boats with complex hulls to move realistically in the swell.
+Accurate buoyancy model based on elemental pressure gradients, enabling boats with complex hulls to move realistically through waves.

-- supports force feedback joysticks and wheels (except on Linux)
+Force feedback joysticks and wheels (not on Linux yet).